13 Tips for a Safe Halloween

 Eat only factory-wrapped treats.
 Examine all treats for potential choking hazards and tampering before children begin snacking.
 Tampering is rare but it can happen.

-Remember, babies and toddlers should not have any hard candies, caramel apples, popcorn, gum, small candies, gummy candy, pumpkin seeds or anything with whole nuts.
+Babies and toddlers should not be allowed to eat hard candies, caramel apples, popcorn, gum, small candies, gummy candy, pumpkin seeds or anything with whole nuts.

 10. When in doubt throw it out